Advanced Computing for Social Change Institute (ACSCI)

 Eligibility

 Students will be assigned to teams to ensure a balance of backgrounds, and an advisor will be assigned to each team.
 The costs of airfare, lodging, meals, and conference registration (when applicable) will be provided.
+Additionally, a participant stipend will be provided.
 Eligibility requirements:

 • Be currently enrolled as a full-time undergraduate student at an accredited U.S. college or university